 Overview of the Collection

 This area of the collection supports the stagecraft aspect (directing, lighting, costume design, etc.) of the Theatre department, which offers B.A. and M.A. degrees in Theatre.
-The holdings are not limited to one discrete area of the library; many of the books are on the third floor, journals on the fourth floor, and DVDs/videos of theatrical performances on the second floor (within Music & Media).
+The holdings are not limited to one discrete area of the library; many of the books are on the third and fourth floors, journals on the fourth floor, and DVDs/videos of theatrical performances on the second floor (within Music & Media).
 Some DVDs and videos are part of the Instructional Media Collection and may only be used within the library.
 Plays are purchased with different funds, as part of the Modern Languages collection.

 Scope of Coverage

 Geographical areas: the collection focuses on Western theatre but increasingly includes materials on Eastern traditions, such as the Japanese Kabuki.

 Chronological periods: the Library focuses on current theatre materials, particularly in regard to DVDs of performances and acting technique.
 When possible, historical gaps in coverage are filled.